Ircama/hostp2pd/README.md

 The suggested scenario configures a persistent group.
 Specifically:

 - single persistent group for the whole UNIX system;
-- predefinition of a persistent P2P group in the *wpa_suppicant* configuration file;
+- predefinition of a persistent P2P group in the *wpa_supplicant* configuration file;
-- appropriate configuration of *wpa_suppicant* so that the persistent P2P group will not randomize the MAC address of the related virtual wireless interface;
+- appropriate configuration of *wpa_supplicant* so that the persistent P2P group will not randomize the MAC address of the related virtual wireless interface;
-- usage of appropriate group name and related WPA configuration in the *wpa_suppicant* configuration file (e.g., WPA2 password), so that this P2P group can also act as AP (instead of using *hostapd*); defining a secret WPA2 password is a workaround to deny AP connections);
+- usage of appropriate group name and related WPA configuration in the *wpa_supplicant* configuration file (e.g., WPA2 password), so that this P2P group can also act as AP (instead of using *hostapd*); defining a secret WPA2 password is a workaround to deny AP connections;
-- for better usage of Wi-Fi Direct naming, differentiate the name of the P2P device and the P2P group in the *wpa_suppicant* configuration file (e.g., P2P-Device = "DIRECT-Host"; P2P group = "DIRECT-PP-group");
+- for better usage of Wi-Fi Direct naming, differentiate the name of the P2P device and the P2P group in the *wpa_supplicant* configuration file (e.g., P2P-Device = "DIRECT-Host"; P2P group = "DIRECT-PP-group");
 - *hostp2pd* configuration to use a persistent P2P group activated at process startup, with "keypad" authorization method;
 - *hostp2pd* service setup to start at system boot time;
-- read access protection of *wpa_suppicant* and *hostp2pd* configuration files to non-root users;
+- read access protection of *wpa_supplicant* and *hostp2pd* configuration files to non-root users;
 - *hostp2pd* logging set to root level WARNING (instead of DEBUG mode, which can be used for initial testing);
 - for improved security, definition of a non-standard number of WPS digits (ref. `p2p_passphrase_len`in the *wpa_supplicant* configuration file).